Facebook Youtube Instagram

 Stop motion videos are animated films in which objects are moved in small increments between frames so they appear to move on their own when the frames are all played together.
 Write a script for your film and using things you have at home and a free stop motion video app, make your own shorts movies to share with your friends and family!

-Stop motion videos are available online for reference.
+Stop motion instructional videos are available online for reference.

 VICTORY GARDENS